sophielansweeper/embedded-workflow-builder-docs/docs/connectors/greenhouse.md

 ### API Key

+The Greenhouse Harvest API uses Basic Auth over HTTPS for authentication.
+The username is your Greenhouse API token and the password should be blank.
+Unauthenticated requests will return an HTTP 401 response.

+1. Harvest API keys can be obtained in Greenhouse.
+In order to create a Harvest API key, a user must be granted the “Can manage ALL organization’s API Credentials” in the “Developer permission” section.
+2. That user can then go Configure >> Dev Center >> API Credential Management.
+3. From there, you can create a Harvest API key and choose which endpoints it may access
+   a.
+API Type - Harvest
+   b.
+Partner - Custom
+4. Select “Manage Permissions” to Continue
+5. Enter Your API key into your flow and/or another secure location.
+6. Select “I have stored the API key” to continue”
+7. You may now choose which actions the user will be allowed to submit:
+   a.
+Recommended sections for getting started
+   I. Users
+   II.
+Applications
+   III.
+Jobs
+   IV.
+Candidates
+   V. Custom Field Options
+   b.
+You may also choose granular permissions for each section
+   I. Select Save when complete.

 | Input   | Comments                         | Default |
 | ------- | -------------------------------- | ------- |
 | API Key | API Key for your Greenhouse User |         |